 Again we see the reasoning behind the issue of a blank cartridge, as well as emphasis on the importance of firing simultaneously.
 This is meant to be a group effort in which no one individual is wholly responsible.

 In the UK, capital punishment was finally fully abolished in 1998 (for the remaining capital crimes of treason and piracy at sea), and the last execution by firing squad was that of German spy Josef Jakobs in 1941.
 If you visit the Tower of London, you can see the chair in which Jakobs became the last person to be executed at the Tower, and the last to be executed in this way by British authorities (two U.S. servicemen were executed at a British site under U.S. jurisdiction the following year).
-There is no evidence to suggest that a blank cartridge was used in Jakobs’ case.
-Perhaps it was not thought necessary where British soldiers were executing an enemy spy?
-Nonetheless, the chair remains a stark reminder of former systems of justice in which prisoners might be shot dead for their crimes.
+It is thought that blanks were used in this case.
+The details are unclear, but thanks to Giselle Jakobs, we know that by 1950, the official Royal Military Police manual specified two cartridge should have their bullets removed.
+One of the shooters, Roy Harrison, claimed in a 1984 newspaper article that all but one rifle was loaded with blank.
+This is unlikely, but does suggest that the 1941 procedure followed by the shooters (men of the Scots Guards) probably did include ‘conscience’ rounds.
+In any case, the Jakobs chair remains a stark reminder of former systems of justice in which prisoners might be shot dead for their crimes.
 In the case of First World War soldiers who decided that they could not face the horrors of war, that death would come at the hands of their comrades, perhaps even their friends.
 Blank cartridges were no myth, but their effectiveness remains difficult to assess.
 How can we possibly measure psychological trauma of this kind?
 The First World War was a conflict so horrific as to challenge even the most deeply rooted justifications for war, and levels of desertion or mutiny were high.
 From the perspective of those in authority therefore, firing squads were a brutal but effective way to keep soldiers in line and see the war through to its bloody conclusion in 1918.